crim-ca/weaver/docs/source/processes.rst

 .. _proc_operations:

-Managing processes included in Weaver ADES/EMS
+Managing Processes included in Weaver ADES/EMS
 ==================================================

 Following steps represent the typical steps applied to deploy a process, execute it and retrieve the results.

 .. _proc_op_deploy:

-Register a new process (Deploy)
+Register a New Process (Deploy)
 -----------------------------------------

 Deployment of a new process is accomplished through the ``POST {WEAVER_URL}/processes`` |deploy-req|_ request.